Duet3D/wiki-content/User_manual/Machine_configuration/robot_5_axis_CNC.md

 if the rotary axis B is parallel to the Y axis.
 The rotary axis C is parallel to the Z axis.
 The C rotary table is mounted on top of the A/B axis, this one is mounted on the Z axis.
 Z is connected to the base, as are XY axes, which are CoreXY connected.
 The base is a fixpoint (0,0,0), which doesn't change position and orientation and is a reference.

+The firmware decides by the used letter where the connected steppers are located and which Dn-s they are connected to.
+The XY or XZ assigned Dn-s must be defined together as pairs.

 sets some parameters already:
 * axisTypes=PPPRR is set for prismatic axes XYZ and rotary axes AC